 Sage Advice: As you turn to leave John F. Kennedy’s gravesite, don’t miss the impressive view of the Lincoln Memorial on the other side of the George Washington Memorial Parkway and Arlington Memorial Bridge.

 Who is Buried with Kennedy at Arlington Cemetery?

 President John F. Kennedy is buried with his wife, Jackie, and their two infant children.
-Nearby are the graves of JFK’s two brothers, Bobby and Ted, and a marker honoring his older brother, Joe, who died when his plane exploded over the English Channel during World War II.
+Nearby are the graves of JFK’s two brothers, Robert Kennedy (AKA Bobby) and Edward Kennedy (AKA Ted).
+You’ll also find a marker honoring his older brother, Joseph Kennedy, who died when his plane exploded over the English Channel during World War II.

 Related Article: 5 Places to Visit to Honor JFK’s Legacy

 Is Kennedy the Only President Buried in DC?